Chintan0803/Todo_List/README.md

-## full-stack to-do list application
+## Full-stack to-do list application

 This Full-Stack To-Do List Application is designed to help users manage their tasks efficiently.